Report a food hygiene issue

 Complaints about unhygienic premises and poor hygiene practices are investigated on behalf of members of the public.
 If the premises or practices are found to be unsatisfactory, informal or formal action can be taken on behalf of the complainant.

-If you have a complaint regarding food premises in Gloucester City please notify Environmental Health or contact us online.
+If you have a complaint regarding food premises in Gloucester City please notify Environmental Health or contact us.

 Complaints about food bought in Gloucester City

-If you have bought food, or are served food, which you are not happy with, the Food Safety Team may be able to help.
-Officers respond to complaints about food purchased in the Gloucester City area.
+If you've bought food, or are served food, which you're not happy with, the Food Safety Team may be able to help.
+Officers respond to complaints about food purchased in the Gloucester city area.
 Informal or formal action can be taken on behalf of the complainant.
 You may remain anonymous, but please note that we are unable to take formal action without your name and address.

 |Environmental Health||Trading Standards|

 If the complaint relates to food which is perishable:

 - Ensure that it's kept intact in the original wrapping or container

 - Chilled food - ensure that it remains chilled